Buried Alive

 Mr. Randazza, if you have any honest intentions to understand the expenses, the costs, the harms of pornography use on society I would urge you reconsider your not returning and hang around a while.

-Hot for Tots (Sexual Stigma, p.1)
+Hot for Tots (Sexual Stigma, p.1) by pisaquaririse

 This world has got some serious hots for the tots.